Nesvilab/MSFragger/tutorial_DIA.md

 We recommend **[using DIA-NN for quantification](https://msfragger.nesvilab.org/tutorial_DIA.html#quantify-with-dia-nn)**.

+Skyline users may also choose to import interact-.pep.xml files into Skyline for spectral library building and further analysis of DIA experiments, see this [tutorial](https://msfragger.nesvilab.org/tutorial_skyline.html).

 Please note that only the first option (library building from DDA) currently works with timsTOF data.
 In this case, timsTOF DDA-PASEF raw files (.d) can be used directly for spectral library building, as well as .mgf files converted by Bruker DataAnalysis.
 To use .mgf, each .mgf file needs to copied out of its .d folder to a new joint folder (FragPipe cannot "see" .mgf files inside of .d folders for now).
 <br>
 <br>